trinodb/trino/docs/src/main/sphinx/security/oauth2.rst

        for more information.
    * - ``http-server.authentication.oauth2.principal-field``
      - The field of the access token used for the Trino user principal.
 Defaults to ``sub``.
 Other commonly used fields include ``sAMAccountName``, ``name``, ``upn``, and ``email``.
+   * - ``http-server.authentication.oauth2.groups-field``
+     - The field of the access token used for Trino groups.
+The corresponding claim value must be an array.

 Troubleshooting